 According to data for the 2017-18 academic year from the National Center for Education Statistics (NCES), average costs at public colleges and universities in Wyoming were well below the national averages.
 At four-year public schools, the average tuition and fees were $4,443 for in-state students and $13,731 for out-of-state students.
 The costs at two-year public schools were even lower.
 (Data was not available for private schools.)

 When it comes to on-campus housing, the same NCES data indicates that the average cost of room and board at public four-year schools in the state totaled $10,043.

 Based on statewide data, it costs a median of $411 per month to rent a studio apartment and $611 to rent a one-bedroom place.
 Overall, the cost of living in Wyoming is lower than the national average.

 Do I need a car?

 Some colleges in Wyoming offer on-campus housing, which reduces the need for your own vehicle.
 However, most people in the state do get around by car.
 Ridesharing is an option in many areas.
-And if you drive yourself, you can benefit from short commute times and good roads.
-In fact, U.S. News & World Report ranked Wyoming as the third-best state for commute time and road quality.
+And if you drive yourself, you can benefit from short commute times.
+In fact, the average commute time in Wyoming is about 33 percent lower than the U.S. average.